 In case you were wondering who makes Intel Xeon D based systems, wonder no more!
 Supermicro still has the most SKUs, but wow, what a diverse product line has sprung up in the roughly 15 months since the 4 to 16 core Xeon D variants began to ship in volume, joining the original 8 core Xeon D-1540.
-FYI, some Xeon D products from Supermicro like the 16-Core Xeon D 1587 actually boast a 7 year product cycle, and this proliferation in the marketplace should help ensure support for many Hypervisors, OSs, and developers of drivers and applications for years to come.
+FYI, some Xeon D products from Supermicro like the 16-Core Xeon D 1587 boast a 7 year product cycle, and this proliferation in the marketplace should help ensure support for many hypervisors, OSs, and developers of drivers and applications for years to come.

-None of this surprises me, as I knew Intel had a hit on its hands with that winning combination of low wattage, high core count, 128GB of RAM, M.2 NVMe, and 2 10GbE ports.
+None of this surprises me, as I knew Intel likely had a hit on its hands with that winning combination of low wattage, high core count, 128GB of RAM, M.2 NVMe, and 2 10GbE ports.
 In case you are somehow still thinking this was some measly Atom/Avoton/Mobile low-end chipset because of its compact design, think again!

 List of companies with motherboards and/or servers based on Xeon D, click to jump to each section below:

 - Aparna Systems

 - Tranquil PC

 Many of these systems are on the VMware Compatibility Guide, have a look at the latest info here.